KustoszApp/server/README.md

 See [backend development documentation](https://docs.kustosz.org/en/stable/development/backend.html) for instructions on how to build Kustosz backend from source and run development version of code.

+## Contributing

+All contributions are welcome!

+If you have found a problem or want to ask a question, feel free to [submit an issue](https://github.com/KustoszApp/server/issues).
+There's no template to follow.
+Usually it's good idea to describe what did you do, what did you expect to happen and what happened instead.

+If you want to contribute code, just fork the repository and [submit a pull request](https://github.com/KustoszApp/server/pulls).
+Instructions on setting up local development environment can be found at [docs.kustosz.org](https://docs.kustosz.org/en/stable/development/backend.html).

 ## License

 Kustosz is distributed under terms of [European Union Public Licence](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12)